apfirst13/apfirst13/README.md

 # Hi there, I'm Aphiwat Panthathanaphat

-A A rising 3rd-year Computer Engineering student at King Mongkut's University of Technology Thonburi (KMUTT) with a strong passion for backend development, system design, and problem-solving.
+A rising 3rd-year Computer Engineering student at King Mongkut's University of Technology Thonburi (KMUTT) with a strong passion for backend development, system design, and problem-solving.

 ## About Me
 - I am actively looking for a **Backend Developer Internship** opportunity.